Rockies vs. Red Sox: Betting Trends, Records ATS, Home/Road Splits

 Rockies Recent Betting Performance

-- The Rockies have played as the underdog in 10 of their past 10 games and have gone 4-6 in those contests.

-- When it comes to the over/under, the Rockies and their opponents are 3-7-0 in their previous 10 games.
+- When it comes to the over/under, the Rockies and their opponents are 4-6-0 in their last 10 games.

-- The Rockies' record against the spread is 3-1-0 over their previous 10 matchups (bookmakers set spreads in four of those games).
-Colorado games have gone under the total three times in a row, and the average total in this streak was 11 runs.
+- The Rockies' record against the spread is 2-1-0 over their previous 10 matchups (oddsmakers set spreads in three of those contests).

 Rockies Betting Records & Stats

-- This season, Colorado has been at least a +190 underdog on the moneyline six times, losing each of those contests.
+- Colorado has not won as an underdog of +190 or more on the moneyline this season in six such games.

-- The Rockies have an implied victory probability of 34.5% according to the moneyline set by sportsbooks for this matchup.
+- The moneyline set for this matchup implies the Rockies have a 34.5% chance of walking away with the win.

-- Colorado's games have gone over the total in 28 of its 67 chances.
+- Colorado and its opponents have gone over the total this season in 29 of its 68 opportunities.

-- The Rockies are 8-4-0 against the spread in their 12 games with a line set by sportsbooks this season.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!